Skip to Content

 If you are absolutely dead set on putting the hedge apples near your home or in your yard to use somehow, there may be a couple of highly limited options to consider.

-For one thing, the woody branches and trees from which they grow is considered to be hard and durable.
 On the one hand, this has nothing to do with the actual hedge apples themselves.

-However, unlike the hedge apples, this wood might actually be useful, if you’re willing to go through the trouble of cutting it down and using it as lumber for furniture, fences, and other things.
+However, unlike the hedge apples, this wood might actually be useful—if you’re willing to go through the trouble of cutting it down and using it as lumber for furniture, fences, and other things.

 Archers looking for wood for their bows have spoken highly of this wood as well.

 At the University of Kansas, research has been done looking into ways of breeding these trees for landscaping and ornamental purposes.
-However, this research also eschews hedge fruit, either cutting it out or minimizing their messy parts.
+However, this research also eschews hedge fruit, either cutting it out or minimizing its messy parts.

 What About Getting Rid of Them?